-FCT is a partner of the ERA-CVD, a project that will extend and strengthen the transnational cooperation on cardiovascular disease research funding organisations in the 5-year period of 2015-2020.
-The consortium comprises 23 institutions from 18 countries.
-One of the main aims of ERA-CVD is to fund collaborative and multidisciplinary Research and Technology Development (RTD) projects on cardiovascular research.
-With that purpose, at least three Joint Transnational Calls (JTC2016, 2017 and 2018) were planned to be launched.
-In the 2016 Call, launched on the 5 January 2016, 14 projects were selected for funding.
+FCT is partner of ERA-CVD, a project that will extend and strengthen the transnational cooperation on cardiovascular disease research funding organisations in the 5-year period of 2015-2020.
+The consortium comprises 24 institutions from 19 countries.

 In addition to FCT, the Ministry of Health, through the Directorate General of Health (DGS), responsible for implementing the National Programme for Cerebro-Cardiovascular Diseases (PNDCCV), also participates in this ERA-NET.
 Recognising that institutional cooperation is an added value to the promotion and advancement of scientific knowledge and technological development, a Protocol was signed between FCT and DGS/PNDCCV, to develop the common goal of these entities and in order to better support the Portuguese scientific community working in the area of cardiovascular diseases.

-23 june 2017 Deadline for submission of full-proposals
+1 March 2019: Deadline for submission of proposals

 Please consult this webpage on a regular basis for possible news/updates.